Showing posts with label womens. Show all posts

 Air India

-Air India allows pregnant women to fly up to 32 weeks of pregnancy without any medical certificate.
-After 32 weeks, a certificate from a doctor stating that the pregnancy is progressing normally is required.
-Travel after 36 weeks is generally not allowed unless in exceptional cases with a special medical clearance.
+Air India allows pregnant women to fly up to 32 weeks without a medical certificate.
+After 32 weeks, a doctor’s certificate confirming a normal pregnancy is required.
+Travel after 36 weeks is generally not permitted unless medically cleared in exceptional cases.

 IndiGo